isaac-sim/IsaacGymEnvs/docs/dextreme.md

 python ${HYDRA_MANUAL_DR}
 ```

-The apply_random_quat=True flag samples unbiased quaternion goals which makes the training slightly hard.
-We use a successTolerance of 0.4 radians in these settings overriding the settings in AllegroHandDextremeManualDR.yaml.
+The `apply_random_quat=True` flag samples unbiased quaternion goals which makes the training slightly harder.
+We use a successTolerance of 0.4 radians in these settings overriding the settings in AllegroHandDextremeManualDR.yaml via hydra CLI.

 # To run experiments with Automatic Domain Randomisation (ADR)